Niceanyh/LonglyCode/Comp207.md

 &#8195;first_name VARCHAR(100),
 &#8195;family_name VARCHAR(100),
 &#8195;CONSTRAINT UC_Employees UNIQUE(birthday,first_name));
-&#8195;//Unique in a table means that for each value, there is at most one row in the table where the set of attributes take that value.
+&#8195;// Unique in a table means that for each value, there is at most one row in the table where the set of attributes take that value.

 #### Primary Key
-&#8195;
+&#8195;Primary keys must be unique and there can only be 1 primary key per table.

+#### Foreign Key
+&#8195;A foreign key is used to link two tables together explicitly.

+#### DROP & Modify
+&#8195;DROP DATABASE CS_Store;
+&#8195;DROP TABLE Employees;
+&#8195;ALTER TABLE Employees ADD email VARCHAR(100); //Adds an email attribute
+&#8195;ALTER TABLE Employees MODIFY email VARCHAR(200); //Changes the email attribute to allow longer emails
+&#8195;ALTER TABLE Employees DROP COLUMN email; //Removes the email attribute again

 ### Lecture 3  SQL DML(Data Manipulation Language)
 #### wait to be uploaded..